cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 s3://bigdata2020group6/deaths/kill_match_stats_final_3.csv \
 s3://bigdata2020group6/deaths/kill_match_stats_final_4.csv

 ### Exploratory Analysis Section
 #### Any insights you've learned from the data (with charts to illustrate)
-After discussing and exploring our dataset, we set player placement, which is the players' rank in games as the important dependent variable for our project.
+- We set player placement, which is the players' rank in games as the important dependent variable for our project.
-Aggregate dataset include 15 columns, 11 of the columns are numbers.
-From these number columns, we picked game_size, party_size, player_kills and player survive_time as the important independent variabls.\
+- Aggregate dataset include 15 columns, 11 of the columns are numbers.
+From these number columns, we picked game_size, party_size, player_kills and player survive_time as the important independent variabls.
-Death dataset include 12 columns, 7 of them are numbers.
+- Death dataset include 12 columns, 7 of them are numbers.
 From these number columns, we picked killer_placement, victim_placement, killer_position_x and y, victim position_x and y and time as our emphasized variables.
-From other text column, we focus on killed_by, which indicates the killed wheapons for specific players and map.\
+From other text column, we focus on killed_by, which indicates the killed wheapons for specific players and map.
-Among these chosen variables, we have created different topics, such as the dangerous position of parachuting to explore and visualize our dataset.
-We will show all the questions in detailed in the next section.\
-Besides, after carefully read the dataset, we found there are only two map used in map columns and the map picture are also provided in the Kaggle attachments.
+- We found there are only two map used in map columns and the map picture are also provided in the Kaggle attachments.
 Thus, we have a initial plan of combing the position axis in death dataset and the map together to achieve further visualization.

 ### Methods Section
 #### How you sourced in ingested the data